List of criminal organizations in DC Comics: Network III

+New Olympians

+Founded by Maxie Zeus, the New Olympians were his underlings when he sought to abduct athlete Lacinia Nitocris.
+Its members included Antaeus, Argus, Diana, Nox, Proteus, and Vulcanus.

 New Order

 The New Order was a group of metahumans named Cain, Ammo, Corona, and Scud who commandeered a nuclear facility and demanded "one billion dollars and all mutant wild life freed".
 The Flash and Green Lantern took them down in Justice Society of America (vol. 2) #1.

+N.O.W.H.E.R.E.

+The organization of N.O.W.H.E.R.E., founded by the futuristic man called Harvest, with their main goal to extort and control teen heroes (both powered and non-powered) like the Teen Titans and the Legion Lost.
+The members are Batus, Centerhall, Crush, Fuji, Hammerfist, Leash, Misbelief, Psykill, Doctor Umber, Templar, and Windstrom.
+Former members are a clone of Caitlin Fairchild, Grunge, Omen, Ravager, Ridge, Shadow Walker, Superboy, and Warblade.

+Introduced in the New 52, N.O.W.H.E.R.E. are the main villains in the crossover The Culling as they lead their own army of Ravagers against the teens in their own arena called The Colony.

 Ninth Circle

 The Ninth Circle is an international group of corrupt business executives, originally founded by Robert Queen and Dante.
 The group's leaders have their meetings wearing masks to prevent any of them from betraying the others should they get caught.
 The Ninth Circle has a private army called the Burned, who are created through a baptism in lava and turned into mindless servants.
 The Ninth Circle serve as prominent villains throughout Green Arrow: Rebirth.

 Ninth Circle in other media

-The Ninth Circle appeared in season 7 of Arrow.
+The Ninth Circle appears in season 7 of Arrow.
 Its notable members include Emiko Queen, the group's leader in the present timeline until the season finale, Beatrice who became the new leader, Dante, and Virgil.